Why We Love It

 Specializations and Concentrations

 Within a Master of Healthcare Administration (MHA) program, there may be specializations to concentrations available for you to focus your studies as they apply to specific career areas.
-These include:
+The program offers specializations and concentrations that allow students to design their education in such a way that can help them meet their professional goals, whether it is managing a hospital or a clinic, or work in the field of healthcare informatics.
+Education in this format ensures a more personalized and targeted learning approach.
+These specializations and concentrations include:

 - Healthcare Operations: Probably the most popular specialization within healthcare administration, this could prepare for various management roles, such as hospital administrator.